algorandfoundation/arc62/README.md

 - The `<data>` **MUST** specify `application-id` equal to the Circulating Supply App ID.

+**WARNING**: To preserve the existing ASA RBAC (e.g. Manager Address, Freeze Address, etc.) it is necessary to **include all the existing role addresses** in the `AssetConfig`.
+Not doing so would irreversibly disable the RBAC roles!

 ### Example - JSON without version

 ```text